Tyler Stephenson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had a 4.01 team ERA that ranked 20th across all league pitching staffs.
+- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).

-- Wesneski will make his first start of the season for the Cubs.
+- The Cubs are sending Stroman (1-0) to the mound for his second start of the season.

-- The 25-year-old righty started and threw six innings when he last appeared Monday, Oct.
-3 against the Cincinnati Reds.
+- His last time out was on Thursday against the Milwaukee Brewers, when the righty went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.